Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 We’ve already discussed the existential threat to

 Starmer’s Labour posed by the hard left.
-Only time will tell whether this particular prophecy will
+Only time will tell whether this particular 'prophecy' will

 actually ever materialise.

-The Tories are in for at least 5 years in the wilderness, and probably won’t be ready for government again until 2034, such was their collapse in popularity and their record of proven incompetence after Boris’ removal.
+The Tories are in for at least 3 more years in the wilderness, and probably won’t be ready for government again until 2034, such was their collapse in popularity and their record of proven incompetence after Boris’ removal.
 They need, above all else, to learn how to be true conservatives in the modern world again – and to learn to control their urge to bring down any leader who has the temerity to show even an ounce of charisma.

 Any thoughts of